-A sturdy chair (without wheels) can make an excellent addition to your workout routine, whether you’re trying to perfect your squats or practice some leg raises.
-Throw a second chair into the mix and practice some tricep dips.
+A sturdy chair (without wheels) can make an excellent addition to your workout routine, whether you’re trying to perfect your squats, practice some leg raises or engage in chair yoga.
 For an even greater challenge, check out this 5-5-5 Chair Workout that incorporates strength, cardio, and flexibility.

 Strengthen your arms and chest by practicing several sets of countertop push-ups.
 These are a great activity to sneak in while you’re waiting for water to boil or the oven to preheat.